akruszewski/gibl/manuscript/chapter2.md

         (else (+ 1 (list-length (cdr x))))))
 ```

-We defined a procedure `list-length` that accepts a single parameter `x`, and in the body of the procedure we have a condition:
+We defined a procedure `list-length` that accepts a single parameter `x`, and the body of the procedure has the condition:

-1. If we are passing an empty list, just return 0 since the length of an empty list is 0
+1. For empty list, just return 0 since the length of an empty list is 0
-1. Otherwise, return the value of `(list-length (cdr x))` plus one
+1. Otherwise, return the value of one plus `(list-length (cdr x))`

 Testing it with a few values: